NOAA-21

 This visualization illustrates how NOAA-20 orbit phasing and raising works relative to Suomi NPP, the notional way can be maneuvered a quarter-orbit along-track separation from NOAA-20 prior to launch of JPSS-2, and how a three-satellite constellation operates on a Sun-synchronous orbit node-crossing including sensor-swath footprints as the world turns below.

 NOAA-21, designated JPSS-2 prior to launch, is the second satellite in National Oceanic and Atmospheric Administration (NOAA)'s latest series of U.S. polar-orbiting, non-geosynchronous, environmental satellites, known as the Joint Polar Satellite System (JPSS).
 Launched on 10 November 2022, along with LOFTID, NOAA-21 now operates in the same orbit as NOAA-20 and Suomi NPP.
-It travels in a polar orbit, crossing the equator approximately 14 times a daily, and provides complete global coverage twice a day.
+It travels in a polar orbit, crossing the equator approximately 14 times a day, and provides complete global coverage twice a day.

-NOAA-21 ensures the continuity of satellite-based observations and products for NOAA's Polar-Orbiting Environmental Satellites (POES) and Suomi NPP systems.
+NOAA-21 ensures the continuity of satellite-based observations and products for NOAA's Polar Operational Environmental Satellites (POES; ended 2025) and Suomi NPP (ending 1 November 2026) systems.

 The JPSS Ground System was maintained to support NOAA-21, following the model established for NOAA-20.
 The instruments on board include VIIRS, CrIS, ATMS, and OMPS.
 It was originally planned to carry the Radiation Budget Instrument (RBI), but that project was canceled by NASA in 2018.